Elizabeth Dejeans

 Frances Elizabeth Janes Budgett (December 27, 1868 – February 6, 1928), writing under the pen name Elizabeth Dejeans, was an American novelist.
 Three silent films were based on works by Dejeans.

 Early life

 Frances Elizabeth Janes was born in New Philadelphia, Ohio, the daughter of Leroy Lansing Janes and Harriet Waterbury Scudder Janes.
 Her mother was born in India; her maternal grandfather was Presbyterian missionary Henry Martyn Scudder.
-She spent part of her childhood in Japan, when her father, an American Civil War veteran, was working as a missionary teacher in Kumamoto.
+She spent part of her childhood in Japan, when her father, an American Civil War veteran, was working as a teacher in Kumamoto.
 She attended the University of Michigan, but left to marry.

 Career

 Dejeans wrote novels and short stories, mostly "popular female romances" focused on the New Woman and her modern problems.
 "Dejeans writes neither trash nor sensationalism," explained a 1912 reviewer, "but she does draw powerful pictures of the things that are not always pleasant to look upon."
 She was public in her support of women's suffrage.
 Two of her novels and one story were adapted for the screen: The Tiger's Coat (1920), Crashin' Thru (1923), and The Romance of a Million Dollars (1926).